 The problem: You make an eligible purchase in October, but the credit never posts.
 By the time you notice in January, it's too late to dispute.

-Check your account 3-4 weeks after each purchase to confirm the credit appeared.
+The fix: Track each eligible purchase with the date, description, amount, and expected credit post date.
+Check your account 3–4 weeks after each purchase to confirm the credit appeared.
+If it hasn't, contact Amex with documentation within 60 days.

 Advanced Optimization Strategies

-Instead of spreading purchases throughout the year, consider using your credit in January-March.
-Why?
+Instead of spreading eligible purchases across the year, consider using your full $200 credit early.
+The benefits:

-Benefit #1 - Flexibility: If you max out early, you're free to choose any airline for the rest of the year without worrying about your selected carrier.
+- Freedom: You can book any airline for the rest of the year without worrying about your selected carrier

-How to execute: In January, purchase 3-4 lounge day passes for your selected airline (even if you don't have immediate travel planned).
-Most passes are valid for 1 year, giving you flexibility to use them throughout the year while capturing your credit early.
+How to execute: In January, purchase 3–4 lounge day passes for your selected airline — even without immediate travel planned.
+Most passes are valid for one year, giving you flexibility while locking in your credit early.

 Strategy 2: Coordinate with Elite Status